88-degrees/Book-of-Changes/en/appendix02s1.md

 4. '*From him the harmony and satisfaction come; great is the success which he obtains*:' -- his aims take effect on a grand scale.

-5. '*(The subject of) the fifth six has a chronic complaint*:' -- this is shown by his being mounted on the strong (line). '*He still lives on without dying*:' -- he is in the central position, (and its memories of the past) have not yet perished.
+5. '*(The subject of) the fifth `SIX` has a chronic complaint*:' -- this is shown by his being mounted on the strong (line). '*He still lives on without dying*:' -- he is in the central position, (and its memories of the past) have not yet perished.

 6. '*With darkened mind devoted to the harmony and satisfaction (of the time)*,' as shown in the topmost (line): -- how can one in such a condition continue long?